MaiMMM/PowerCompare/README.md

  4. Open this link in your browser(http://localhost/PowerCompare/)
  5. (Optional) There is live server web extension for PHP, you can find tutorial on Youtube.

+#  HOW TO USE

+ 1. Click CHOOSE FILE.
+ 2. Upload up to 5 .fit files collected from different powermeters from the same ride.
+ 3. Click SUBMIT.

 #  TO DO's